aimhubio/aim/docs_v4/source/index.rst

 Aim is an all-in-one python framework for building end-to-end modular data tracking and visualization tools.

-There are 3 main layers, where Aim provides support:
+Aim is built around three main aspects, each focusing on different pillar of the data collection and analysis process:

-- *Logging*: Log any type of data from any source.
+- **Logging**: Log any type of data from any source.
-- *Automations*: Automate processes, actions, and set up alerts.
+- **Automations**: Automate processes, actions, and set up alerts.
-- *Observability*: Create your own boards, explorers, and reports.
+- **Observability**: Create your own boards, explorers, and reports.

+Together, they form the foundation of the Aim framework, providing a powerful and flexible way for building any kind of data tracking and visualization tool.

 .. mermaid::